primus/primus/README.md

 The heartbeat timeout is used to forcefully disconnect a spark if no data is received from the client within the specified amount of time.
-It is possible to completly disable the heartbeat timeout by setting the value of the `timeout` option to `false`.
+It is possible to completely disable the heartbeat timeout by setting the value of the `timeout` option to `false`.

 In addition to support different frameworks we've also made it possible to use custom encoding and decoding libraries.
 We're using `JSON` by default but you